vpildaer/42-libft/README.md

 Copies memory from one area to another, as though the copied bytes are temporarily stored.
 The memory areas may then overlap.

+#### ft_memchr

+Scans a memory area for the first instance of a character passed as argument.

+#### ft_memcmp

+Compares two memory areas byte per byte.
+Returns the difference of the first non-matching couple of bytes.

+#### ft_strlen

+Returns the length (= the amount of bytes in use) of the string.

+#### ft_strdup

+Duplicates a string by allocating memory for the new string before filling it with the a copy of the data of the initial string.

+#### ft_strlcpy

+Copies a string to another.
+Takes the size (= the amount of memory reserved for the entire data structure) of the buffer into consideration and guarantees to NUL-terminate the result, making it a safer version of str(n)cpy.

+#### ft_strlcat

+Concatenates two strings.
+Takes the size (= the amount of memory reserved for the entire data structure) of the destination into consideration and guarantees to NUL-terminate the result, making it a safer version of str(n)cat.

+#### ft_strchr, ft_strrchr

+Locates the first/last occurence of a character in a string.

+#### ft_strnstr

+Locates a substring within n characters of a string.

+#### ft_strncmp

+Compares two strings character per character.
+Returns the difference of the ascii indexes of the first non-matching couple of characters within n characters.

+#### ft_atoi

+Converts a string to an integer.

 ### Part 2 - Additional functions

+#### ft_itoa

+Allocates memory and returns a string representing the integer received as an argument.

+#### ft_substr

+Allocates memory and returns a substring from a string.

+#### ft_strjoin

+Concatenates two strings after allocating memory for the resulting string.

+#### ft_strtrim

+Allocates memory and returns a copy of a string without set characters, removed from the beginning and the end.

+#### ft_split

+Allocates memory and returns an array of strings obtained by splitting the initial string each time a character sent as parameter is encountered.

+#### ft_strmapi

+Applies the function f to each character of a string, storing the result in a new string.

+#### ft_striteri

+Applies the function f to each character of a string, modifying the initial string.

+#### ft_putchar_fd

+Outputs a character to a specified file descriptor.

+#### ft_putstr_fd

+Outputs a string to a specified file descriptor.

+#### ft_putendl_fd

+Outputs a string to a specified file descriptor, followed by a new line.

+#### ft_putnbr_fd

+Outputs an integer to a specified file descriptor.

 ### Part 3 - Linked lists

+#### ft_lstnew

+Allocates memory and returns a new node.

+#### ft_lstadd_front

+Adds a node at the beginning of the list.

+#### ft_lstsize

+Counts the number of nodes in the list.

+#### ft_lstlast

+Returns the last node of the list.

+#### ft_lstadd_back

+Adds a node at the end of the list.

+#### ft_lstdelone

+Takes a node as parameter and frees its content using a function passed as parameter.

+#### ft_lstclear

+Deletes and frees a given node and all of the next ones using a function passed as parameter and the function **free**.

+#### ft_lstiter

+Iterates through a list and applies a function to the content of each node.

+#### ft_lstmap

+Iterates through a list, applies a function to each node’s content, and creates a new list resulting of the successive applications of the function.